VwakeM/url_shortner/README.md

 # URL Shortener
-This project provides a URL shortening service.
-The user can enter a long URL and receive a shorter, more manageable URL to use.
+This project provides a Python Flask based URL shortening service.
+The user can enter a long URL and receive a shorter, more manageable shortcode.
 Users can also provide their own shortcode.
 All shortcodes are of exactly 6 characters, and can be alphanumeric with underscores.

-The service saves the URL shortcode mappings created.
-It also saves a count and create/access timestamp of URL shortcodes.
+The url shortner service saves the original URL and shortcode mappings in an Sqllite database.
+It also saves a count and timestamps of when a shortcode was created and last accessed.
 This data can be accessed using the service endpoints.

 # Prerequisites

-To run the code, you will need:
+To run the code, you will need Python 3+ and Python package installer pip.
-Python 3+
-Python package installer pip

 # Installation
 1. Unzip the folder and navigate to it.